annieversary/underpass/readme.md

-underpass needs two datasets: taginfo and elevation. these are not included in this repo, and have to be generated before running underpass. they can be fetched with `just get-data`
+underpass needs two datasets: taginfo and elevation. these are not included in this repo, and have to be generated before running underpass. they can be fetched with `just get-data`.

+these datasets are optional, and underpass will run without them. in the case of missing elevation data, all points will be considered as having elevation 0. in the case of missing taginfo, no information about tags will be used.

 ## improvements over overpass-turbo